 Importantly, this was not a phishing attack.
 It was a system hack, and although the exact method is unknown, the hackers did target an older Orbitz platform (not Orbitz.com), as well as a partner sites (separate occasions), and were able to access records still embedded in it.
 And unlike with Equifax, this also doesn’t appear to be a situation in which administrators followed blatantly terrible password security practices.
 These data loss situations are always somewhat harder to assess, since they can’t be directly traced back to a clear and specific bad decision.
 They’re also harder to pass judgement on or attempt to provide solutions for, for the same reason.
 And yet, anytime this much data is exposed, there’s a serious issue.
 Something wasn’t adequately protected—someone wasn’t doing what they were supposed to do.
 It might not be a cut-and-dried situation of a user imprudently clicking a bad link or failing to change a major server password from the system default, but there’s something fishy at play.
 Let’s unpack it a little bit.

-.
-First, this breach was not discovered until years after it occurred.
+First, the Orbitz Data Breach was not discovered until years after it occurred.
 The hacks both occurred back in 2016, which means that compromised data was floating around, likely being used for nefarious purposes by hackers, for nearly two years before anyone would have any reason as to why.
 This should raise major red flags.
 The fact that it took so long for the hack to be discovered likely means that the servers the information was stolen from were not being properly monitored.
 Typically, IT professionals that are on their game discover those hacks while they’re still in progress—not two years too late.

 So why were the systems clearly not being properly monitored?
 Well, probably because they were what’s known as “legacy” systems—older servers that still store data but have been replaced by newer systems (in this case, probably Orbitz.com).
 In most cases, these systems are older and not very well-protected—and they’re certainly not going to be closely monitored for unusual activity the way current systems would be.
 At best, they’re certain to become an afterthought: while all of IT’s attention is focused on the current, busy server, what happens to the old one gathering dust?
 An idle computer is the hacker’s playground.